 Risorse - Note applicative

-The Impact of a 3-Dimensional Human Liver Microtissue Model on Long-term Hepatotoxicity StudiesDownload
+The Impact of a 3D Human Liver Microtissue Model on Long-term Hepatotoxicity StudiesDownload

 Related Products: Cytation 1, Lettore multi-mode per imaging Cytation 5 celle